| |

 back to top

-- After purchasing your product you were sent an email containing your new license code and download instructions.
-(If you purchased a physical CD then you would have activated your product on our website first, and then received an email containing your license code.)
+After purchasing your product you were sent an email containing your new license code and download instructions.
 If you need to have your license code resent to you, feel free to use the self-service utilities on our Customer Support page.

 back to top